Jim137/Entropy/README.md

 </details>

-To make it clear, we can construct a function mapping the plaintext with the key to ciphertext as shwon in the following form:
+To make it clear, we can construct a function mapping the plaintext with the key to ciphertext as shown in the following form:

 $$
 f: \lbrace m_0, m_1, m_2, ..., m_{N-1}\rbrace \times \lbrace m_0, m_1, m_2, ..., m_{N-1}\rbrace \rightarrow \lbrace m_0, m_1, m_2, ..., m_{N-1}\rbrace